oyieroyier/phase-3-ruby-oo-self-basics/README.md

-# Basics of Self
+# Self Basics

-## Objectives
+## Learning Goals

-1. Understand the concept of self-awareness in object-oriented programming.
+- Understand the concept of self-awareness in object-oriented programming.
-2. Understand how the `self` keyword works.
+- Understand how the `self` keyword works.
-3. Use `self` within an instance method to refer to the class instance on which that method is being called.
+- Use `self` within an instance method to refer to the class instance on which that method is being called.

 ## Introduction